divergentmedia/divergentDocumentation/EditReady/EditReady.md

 # Appendix B #

-EditReady makes use of MXF parsing libraries from the [FFmpeg Project](http://ffmpeg.org) under the LGPLv2.1.
+EditReady makes use of libraries from the [FFmpeg Project](http://ffmpeg.org) under the LGPLv2.1.
 [Download the FFmpeg source code](https://github.com/FFmpeg/FFmpeg/commit/f406bf3fa933be089bd76a95f75ea57b0942f8c5).